 This Undertaking may be executed in one or more counterparts, each of which shall be deemed an original but all of which together shall constitute one and the same instrument.
-Signatures by facsimile shall be as effective as original signatures.

 The undersigned declare under penalty of perjury under the laws of the United States that they have read and understand the foregoing and that it is true and correct.